balinju/mongo-connector/example-map-reduce-weather-observations/README.txt

 ===========================================

 INTRODUCTION
-   This demo shows how to use the map-reduce operation, by getting weather observations from an HTTP service, adding them to a Mongo collection, and map-reducing it in order to get average temperatures for each city
+   This demo shows how to use the map-reduce operation, and add objects passing its Json by getting weather observations from an HTTP service, adding them to a Mongo collection, and map-reducing it in order to get average temperatures for each city